Buffalo Style BBQ Shrimp recipe is easy to make yielding fantastic results. Give it a try with our new Buffalo Cheese Wing Sauce.

 To check the shrimp for to ensure they are done, taste one.
 Overcooking toughens shrimp and robs them of flavor.

-- As an alternative, thread shrimp on bamboo skewers that have been well soaked in water.
-Using only 2 shrimp per skewer leaves enough of a handle for turning the shrimp and removing them from the grill.
+- Using only 2 shrimp per skewer leaves enough of a handle for turning the shrimp and removing them from the grill.
+Thread the shrimp until they are at least midways the skewer.

 - Jumbo shrimp can be butterflied for the grill.
 Shell and de-vein them, leaving the tail intact.
 Then using a sharp knife, slice them along the back, but not all the way through.
 Spread them flat.